-California CareerZone is a exploration and planning resource designed especially for students.
-Jobseekers, educators, and counselors will also benefit from the wealth of information on 900 occupations from the Occupational Information Network (O*Net) database.
+California CareerZone is an exploration and planning resource designed especially for students.
+Job seekers, educators, and counselors will also benefit from the wealth of information on 900+ occupations from the U. S. Department of Labor's Occupational Information Network (O*Net) database.

 CareerOneStop is an integrated suite of national Web sites that help businesses, job seekers, students, and workforce professionals find employment and career resources.
 CareerOneStop, sponsored by the U.S. Department of Labor, includes three core products: